Anish87/anish87.github.io/Signals/Function.SqSignalBase.Tail.md

 # Description

-Move all occurrences of a speciffic slot to the back so they receive the signal last.
+Move all occurrences of a specific slot to the back so they receive the signal last.

 # Specifications